Ionuț Georgescu: CSO Voluntari

 In July 2020, Georgescu signed a two-year deal with CSO Voluntari.
 On March 9, 2021, CSO Voluntari won the Romanian Cup 2021.
 In the Final 8 that took place in Cluj-Napoca, CSO Voluntari defeated FC Argeș in quarterfinals (75-74), SCM Craiova in semifinals (81-80) and CSM Oradea in the Finals (72-65) CSO Voluntari succeeded in defending the Romanian Cup in 2022.
 On its way to the trophy, Voluntari defeated U BT Cluj Napoca (81-80), in the semifinals, and the host of the Final 4, SCM U Craiova (89-75), in the final game.
 At the end of the season 2023/2024, Georgescu announced that he was leaving Romania to go abroad, remaining involved only as a scouter & adviser for CSO Voluntari, after reaching the first European Cup finals in the club's history and finishing the National League with the bronze medals.

 Lucentum Alicante

 In May 2024, Georgescu signed a three-year deal with Lucentum Alicante, as Technical Director, assisting the Sports Director of the Club, Asier Alonso Sanz, and coordinating Lucentum Basket Academy and the international project Lucentum Basketball HUB.
+In 2026, he was promoted as COO of the HLA Lucentum Alicante.